SensesProject/land-use/src/assets/text/en.md

 +++ solution 5

-In the SSP2-Baseline scenario, @yellow no(total) annual anthropogenic CO₂ emissions (including all sectors) continue to rise across the board.
+In the «no climate policy» scenario (SSP2-Baseline), in which no policies for climate mitigation are implemented, @yellow no(total) annual anthropogenic CO₂ emissions (including all sectors) continue to rise.
 Contrary to this trend, CO₂ emissions from @purple(AFOLU) drop below zero by the end of the century as a result of reduced deforestation and some afforestation.
-However, CH₄ and N₂0 emissions, which are linked to food production and land management, continue to rise in the SSP2-Baseline scenario.
+However, CH₄ and N₂0 emissions, which are linked to food production and land management, continue to rise in the no climate policy scenario.

 +++ solution 6

-In the SSP2-1.9 Scenario, which is compatible with the 1.5°C target of the Paris Agreement, @purple(AFOLU) plays a pivotal role in turning @yellow(total) CO₂ emissions net-negative via large-scale afforestation and BECCS.
+In the 1.5°C pathway (SSP2-1.9), @purple(AFOLU) plays a pivotal role in turning @yellow(total) CO₂ emissions net-negative by 2100, achieved via large-scale afforestation and BECCS.
 CH₄ and N₂0 emissions from AFOLU are substantially reduced by technical mitigation and/or behavioural change towards diets with less animal products.
 However, non-CO₂ AFOLU emissions can't be eliminated in full because they are inherent to agricultural production.
 In sum over all GHGs, AFOLU is a sink of 1171 Mt CO₂-equivalents in 2100.

 +++ cdr 0